ehsangazar/gaz-express/readme.md

 ### Overview

 This project is a mail scheduler designed to handle various email-related tasks, including scheduling and sending emails based on predefined events.
 It provides a simple yet efficient solution for managing email communication in your application.
-[Read More](https://healthtech1.notion.site/Healthtech-1-Engineer-Take-Home-Test-7a0cf51aa622466eb851763ebc4bf2e6)

 ### Installation and Development